 So, as you can see, there are many ways to use a side-hustle to change careers without fearing a financial impact.
 It’s a great way to test out the waters of a new field, develop new skills, possibly make a bit more money on the side and raise your confidence before you plunge into a new career.

 Will we see you on the dance floor doing the side-hustle?
-UC Berkeley Extension is offering two career clinics this spring that can help you identify a different career path or side-hustle.
+UC Berkeley Extension offers career clinics that can help you identify a different career path or side-hustle.

 Check out our side-hustle playlist!